gajus/slonik/.README/SQL_TAG.md

 ```

-Sometiems it may be desirable to construct a custom instance of `sql` tag.
+Sometimes it may be desirable to construct a custom instance of `sql` tag.
 In those cases, you can use the `createSqlTag` factory, e.g.

 ```js
 import {